 Stakeholder pension vs standard personal pension: what’s the difference?

-And, yes!
-You’re absolutely right.
-Stakeholder pensions and standard personal pensions (known as just ‘personal pensions’!) are really, really similar.
+Stakeholder pensions and standard personal pensions are really, really similar.
 At a glance, you’d probably struggle to tell the difference!

 However, the main difference is that with a stakeholder pension, your pension provider will have to follow those extra rules set by the government.
 That means a stakeholder pension may have…

-- Lower annual charges: Stakeholder pensions will often have lower fees, as the government will cap how much a pension provider can charge you.
-However, lots of regular pension providers will also have low fees, especially online ones – our favourite, PensionBee, charges between 0.50% and 0.95% depending on the plan you choose, so it’ll be even cheaper than some stakeholder pensions!
+Lower annual charges: Stakeholder pensions will often have lower fees, as the government will cap how much a pension provider can charge you.
+However, lots of regular pension providers will also have low fees, especially online ones – for example PensionBee¹, charges between 0.50% and 0.95% depending on the plan you choose, so it will probably be even cheaper than most stakeholder pensions!

-- Narrower range of funds: Remember how we said that with all personal pensions, your money will hopefully grow while it’s sat in your pension pot?
+Narrower range of funds: Remember how we said that with all personal pensions, your money will hopefully grow while it’s sat in your pension pot?
 Well, with a stakeholder pension, your pension provider will often put your money in a narrower range of funds, so it might not grow as much as it would elsewhere (although this isn’t always the case!).
 There must also be a default option (a ‘default investment fund’) so if you don’t want to make any choices on investments, your pension savings will go into this investment option.

 As you can see, stakeholder pensions can be pretty great, as you’ll know that whichever pension provider you go with, they’ll have to play by these rules – which means cheaper fees and more flexible saving for you!
 However, don’t forget, you can get all the benefits of a stakeholder pension (like low fees and flexible saving options) with a standard personal pension too – you’ll just need to find the right pension provider.